A guest post by Dr. Niladri Sarker & Dr. Shameema Sarker from GeoBeetles.Com

 And yes, sometimes you do have to let the big guys cross the roads in front of you as you try in vain to calm the adrenalin-rush that your kids (and probably you) are experiencing in the confines of your car.
 This is also one of those times when you’re allowed to relax the imposed cell phone policy.

 The kids ought to be able to take some quality pictures of all the wildlife around them.
 Case in point: some of the best images shot here during our visit was by our then-fourteen-year-old daughter.
 You might even want to invest in a decent camera they can use.
 Remember that this is likely a once-in-a-lifetime opportunity for your family, so make good use of it.

-Some of the other wildlife reserves of eSwatini where you can explore with your kids in your coveted self-driven tours are Mlilwane Wildlife Sanctuary, Mbuluzi Game Reserve, and Malolotja Nature Reserve.
+Some of the other wildlife reserves of eSwatini where you can explore and spot African animals with your kids in your coveted self-driven tours are Mlilwane Wildlife Sanctuary, Mbuluzi Game Reserve, and Malolotja Nature Reserve.